-What is the Common Assessment Framework?
+What is the Common Assessment Framework for Child Protection?

+What does CAF stand for?
+And, what’s a CAF?
 The common assessment framework (CAF) is a process used to identify children’s unmet needs and support them.
 Using the CAF, an assessor works with the child and their parents or carers to understand the issues at hand and then formulates an action plan to provide the best support possible.

 The CAF aims to streamline the process of helping at-risk children by allowing multiple agencies to communicate and work together as a team.
 This helps support the child and their family in all aspects of life.
 For example, an action plan created through the common assessment framework might outline how school staff can coordinate with social workers to improve the child’s attendance at school and their wellbeing at home.
 Parental arrangements may be changed in line with the child’s wishes, or special arrangements might be made to engage hard-to-reach parents or non-English speaking parents in their child’s education.